 Contributed by feature reporter Jens Hoffmann

-Ottawa is a nice destination, Canada’s capital has undergoing a great renaissance by spending time, efforts and money on sports, culture and lifestyle.
+Ottawa Canada’s capital has undergoing a great renaissance by spending time, efforts and money on sports, culture and lifestyle.

-As a travel journalist I travel the globe.
+As a travel writer I love to travel the globe.

-Ottawa is the capital and it hosts all the politicians, royalties, celebrities and diplomats.
+Ottawa is the capital and it hosts nearly all the politicians, royalties, celebrities and diplomats.